Deterministic Fast Scrambling with Neutral Atom Arrays

 which cyclically permutes the bit order of the atomic index $i = b_m \ldots b_2 b_1$ written in binary such that the least significant bit $b_1$ of $i$ becomes the most significant bit of $\mathcal{R}(i)$.
-The shuffling operation $\mathcal{R}$, along with its inverse $\mathcal{R}^{-1}$ and generalizations thereof \cite{SM}, are built on established tweezer-assisted techniques for defect-removal in atom arrays \cite{endres2016atom,barredo2016atom,barredo2018synthetic}, and can be implemented rapidly using a pair of Acousto-Optic Deflectors (AOD) in crossed configuration and driven by independent RF signals $f_{x},f_{z}$ (Fig.~\ref{fig:fig1}a, bottom-left).
+The shuffling operation $\mathcal{R}$, along with its inverse $\mathcal{R}^{-1}$ and generalizations thereof (see Supplemental Material \cite{SM}), are built on established tweezer-assisted techniques for defect removal in atom arrays \cite{endres2016atom,barredo2016atom,barredo2018synthetic} and can be implemented rapidly using a pair of acousto-optic deflectors (AOD) in crossed configuration and driven by independent rf signals $f_{x},f_{z}$ [Fig.~\ref{fig:fig1}(a), bottom left].

 Repeated shuffling operations $\mathcal{R}$ dramatically rearrange the atomic positions.
 As a result, the propagation of quantum information is no longer constrained by the underlying 1D geometry of the fixed optical lattice.
-The simplest iterated circuit $\mathcal{E}_{Q_m} \equiv [\mathcal{R} \cdot \cze]^m$ generates effective controlled-$Z$ interactions on the $m$-regular hypercube graph $Q_m$ \cite{west2001introduction,bollobas2013modern}, a highly nonlocal, sparsely-connected coupling graph shown in Fig.~\ref{fig:fig1}b.
+The simplest iterated circuit $\mathcal{E}_{Q_m} \equiv [\mathcal{R} \times \cze]^m$ generates effective controlled-$Z$ interactions on the $m$-regular hypercube graph $Q_m$ \cite{west2001introduction,bollobas2013modern}, a highly nonlocal, sparsely connected coupling graph shown in Fig.~\ref{fig:fig1}(b).
 These nonlocal couplings allow many-body entanglement to be built up rapidly and efficiently using far fewer Rydberg interaction layers than would be needed in strictly 1D systems without shuffling.
 For example, given $N = 2^m$ qubits initialized in the product state $\prod_i \ket{+}_i = \prod_i (\ket{0} + \ket{1})_i / \sqrt{2}$ the circuit $\mathcal{E}_{Q_m}$ produces the Page-scrambled graph state $\ket{Q_m}$ after only $m$ interaction layers $\cze$ \cite{SM,shettell2020graph}.

-More sophisticated circuits built using the same experimental tools (Fig.~\ref{fig:fig1}c) can robustly scramble quantum information irrespective of the input state.
-By including global Hadamard $H$ and Phase $P$ rotations, one can implement a \emph{strongly-scrambling circuit}
+More sophisticated circuits built using the same experimental tools [Fig.~\ref{fig:fig1}(c)] can robustly scramble quantum information irrespective of the input state.
+By including global Hadamard $H$ and phase $P$ rotations, one can implement a strongly scrambling circuit